-Adobe Illustrator is a great tool for separating colors for screen printing as a vector software program because it allows you to resize and print without losing the image quality.
+Adobe Illustrator is a great tool to separate colors into layers for screen printing as a vector software program because it allows you to resize and print without losing the image quality.
 Plus, the steps are simple.

 In this tutorial, you’ll learn how to separate colors in Adobe Illustrator and some other color tricks.

 Let’s jump into the topic.